halfcrazy/WechatWall/README.md

  * Embed AC face to texting.
  * Frontend interface.(Almost done, some details need to be imporved.)
  * Category nav-pills switch.
+ * Use cookie to store author name.
+ * Find a method to cache the post data.
+Reduce burden to server.

 Issue
 ====